marshmallow868/marshmallow868/README.md

 ### Hi there 👋

 I'm Mullet (Moo·lett), a 16-year-old student from Germany.
-Formerly focused on Web Development and Python, I am now specializing in Swift for macOS utilities and Rust for backend systems.
+Formerly focused on Web Development and Python, I am now specializing in Swift for macOS and iOS utilities and Rust for backend systems.

 ---